waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 ---

 Test plan after coding

 ---

 ## Game Setup and game close

-testing what happens when the player runs the game and closes the game
+**VALID** testing what happens when the player runs the game and closes the game

 ### Test Data To Use

-The player will click the run button to play the game and then click on the X button on the top right corner to close the game
+The player will click the run button to play the game and then click on the X button on the top right corner to close the game i have chosen this to

 ### Expected Test Result